luslab/oz-bulk-rnaseq/F. QC of Aligned Reads.md

  ## Variant Calling Pipeline

 With multiple samples variant call you can either:
-1. Call the variants SIMULTANEOUSLY on all BAM files; or
+1. Call the variants SIMULTANEOUSLY on all BAM files together; or
 2. Call variants separately on each BAM file and then MERGE the VCFs

+Here we stick to the first approach as merging VCFs is error rpone.
 ```bash
 # setting up environments, including paths
 ml SAMtools